W427697/Discord-/MIGRATION.md

 ##### Dropping default babel plugins in Webpack5-based projects

 Until the 8.0 release, Storybook provided the `@babel/preset-env` preset for Web Component projects by default.
 This is no longer the case, as any Web Components project will use the configuration you've included.
-Additionally, if you're using either the `@babel/plugin-syntax-dynamic-import` or `@babel/plugin-syntax-import-meta` plugins, you no longer have to include them as they are now part of the @babel/preset-env preset.
+Additionally, if you're using either the `@babel/plugin-syntax-dynamic-import` or `@babel/plugin-syntax-import-meta` plugins, you no longer have to include them as they are now part of `@babel/preset-env`.

 ### Deprecations which are now removed